 If you haven’t deployed to Heroku before and this is your first time, feel free to just skim this section.
 It’s meant to be a handy reference for later.

-The details of deployment will be left to Michael Hartl in the project, but we’ll do a quick overview of how it will work.
+We’ll do a quick overview of how it will work.
 It’s not meant to be a step-by-step guide… for that, please check out Heroku’s “Getting Started with Rails 5.x” guide.
 A typical convention with Heroku commands is that they’re prefixed with either

 $ heroku run or just